Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 032 : August 10 , 2018

-**Today's Progress** :  Wrote a medium article about working with audio input: Common audio features, analysis window.
-Still exploring audio signal processing for musical applications
+**Today's Progress** :  Wrote a medium article about working with audio input: Common audio features: Root Mean Square(RMS).
+Continued with the exploration of audio signal processing for musical applications.

 **Thoughts** : I am learning new things day by day.